Frequently Asked Questions

 I see those graphics on social media with audio clips in them.
 How do I make those?

-I refer to those as audiograms and there are several web services that you can use to make them, however, they all come with drawbacks.
+I refer to those as audiograms, and there are several web services that you can use to make them, but I use OpusClip.

 How can I get my show transcribed?